VNF1981/Bayesian-Hierarchical-Gompertz-Hazard-Model-for-Analyzing-Cross-Species-Cancer-Data/2- Joint Bayesian hierarchical Gompertz Model/README.md

 ## Why a custom Stan model?

 I used a custom Stan model because the final model structure is not directly supported as a standard off-the-shelf model in common survival modeling packages.
-The model required a joint Gompertz likelihood with species-specific `α_mid` and `β`, where `β` can take positive, zero, or negative values; individual-level sex effects; right censoring (I need to incorporate left truncation/delayed entries); life-history predictors on both Gompertz parameters; and phylogenetic covariance on both `α_mid` and `β`.
+The model required a joint Gompertz likelihood with species-specific `α_mid` and `β`, where `β` can take positive, zero, or negative values; individual-level sex effects; right censoring (I need to incorporate left truncation/delayed entries as well); life-history predictors on both Gompertz parameters; and phylogenetic covariance on both `α_mid` and `β`.
 While some packages can support parts of this structure, implementing the full model in a transparent and flexible way was more straightforward in custom Stan code.

 *** The final model was developed incrementally with AI assistance by adding one component at a time and checking that each version worked correctly before adding the next layer of complexity, including covered data preparation, the Gompertz likelihood, hierarchical species effects, life-history predictors, and phylogenetic covariance. ***